stanford-centaur/smt-switch/README.md

 # Solvers
 To setup and install different solvers, first run the `./contrib/setup-<solver>.sh` script which builds position-independent static libraries in the `<solver>` directory.
 Then you can configure your `cmake` build with the `configure.sh` script.
 Enable a solver with `./configure.sh --<solver>`.
 By default only `libsmt-switch.so` is built without any solvers.

+Some of the backend solvers have non-BSD compatible licenses.
+There are no provided setup scripts for these solvers.
+However, there are instructions for setting up these solvers in `./contrib`.
+Should you choose to link against these solver libraries, you assume all responsibility for meeting the license requirements of those libraries.

 Once you've configured the build system, simply enter the build directory (`./build` by default) and run `make`.
 Each solver you add produces a `libsmt-switch-<solver>.so` shared object file.
 Running `make install` installs these libraries and the public header files into the configured prefix (`/usr/local` by default).
 Note that the header files are put in a directory, e.g. `/usr/local/include/smt-switch`.

 ## Currently Supported Solvers